DrStalker/TravellersRest-BetterClock/README.md

 New in version 1.1: You can now configure a hotkey (default: F9) to toggle between normal times, time moving 5x faster and time moving 5x slower.
 The hotkey and fast/slow speeds can be changed in the mod  settings.
 When the time is running fast/slow a +/- character will be added to the end of the time display.

+New in version 1.2: By popular request, you can now set a key to pause time.
+This is not very well tested.
+It probably breaks some things that relay on time moving forward.
+Have fun!

 ![Better Clock preview image](https://github.com/DrStalker/TravellersRest-BetterClock/blob/main/images/clocksmall.png?raw=true)

 ## Downloading the mod